Dreambound

 Key Points

-• To become a medical biller and coder in Oregon, you typically need a post-secondary certificate and certification like CPC or CBCS to enhance job prospects.
+• To become a medical biller and coder in Oregon, complete an accredited training program and earn certification, such as the CPC or CBCS.

-• Training programs for medical billing and coding usually take about 6 to 12 months.
+• Training programs typically take 6 to 12 months, depending on the format.

 What is a Medical Biller and Coder?